AmaranthosIO/amaranthosio.github.io/content/articles/cim/index.md

 ![hash tree](/img/hashTree.svg)

 Several current theories take us from the single machine to the connected network, on to a truly distributed machine.
 Most of us aren't interested in becoming theoretical mathematicians or computer scientists, let alone linquists and statisticians just to understand our budget.
 We need an easier way to connect everything, without being subject to vendorization or great cost.
-Those interested may dive deeply into the theories that make up a [Composable Information Machine](/library/cim) we offer a wealth of connected understanding for the theories presented in [Docs](/doc).
+Those interested may dive deeply into the theories that make up a [Composable Information Machine](/library/cim) we offer a wealth of connected understanding for the theories presented in the [Library](/library).

 > ## I want to own, understand, process and protect my information

 Personal computers were supposed to be a tool for personal liberation, we achieved that.
 I now have dozens of computers in every room, data all over the internet and programming that goes back decades.
 Even though we have been talking about [convergence](/library/convergence) for 30 years, we never achieved it.

 It is now critical that we become able to understand our information and how it interacts with us and our environment.
-We have achieved something extraordinary in the last 50 years of Information Technology.
-It became tiny and affordable to everyone.
-I can buy a $5 postage stamp sized computer that can do quite a bit of processing and it is widely available.
-The `network` is now ubiquitous with [StarLink](https://starlink.com).

 With some initial planning as to how we present and work with information we can come to an achievable whole greater than the sum of it's parts.
    * It needs to be made from readily accessible and available components which can all be identified, encapsulated and connected.